egg82/HiberniaDiscord/README.md

 Learn more about creating webhooks  [Here](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhook)
 ## Deployment

-Currently, we are using no build tools or dependancy management.
+Currently, we are using no build tools or dependency management.
 This is set to change in the near future as we endorse Maven.

 ## Contributing